 So you’re ready to start making money selling your artwork!
-Let’s get you off to the races with proper, hi-res file prep–for your sake and your fans’.
-In this article, we’ll help you get your art files ready for easy upload while ensuring the highest quality product for your customers.
+Let’s get you off to the races with proper, hi-res file prep–for your sake and your customers’.
+In this article, we’ll help you get your art files ready for easy upload while ensuring the highest quality product.

 1 | Always Capture (and Edit) Your Artwork in the Highest Resolution Possible